138paulmiller/Mancala-AI-Bot/README.md

 There are 12 slots and 2 bowls on each board.
 This is a 2-player game meaning that each player has 6 slots and 1 bowl.
 The six slots facing the player, and the bowl to their right.
 There are 48 pebbles the entire game.
 Initially, 4 pebbles are dropped into each of the 12 slots.

 ### Playing
 The first player to start is randomly chosen.
 The player must choose one of the 6 slots on their side that has pebbles.
 To move, the player picks up all the pebbless in that slot and moves right one slot for each pebble.
 For each slot visited, the player drops one pebbles and stops until there are no pebbless.
 When the player visits the bowl on their side, tje plauer drops one pebbles into it.
-There are three cases of what to do depending on where tje last pebble is dropped.
+There are three cases of what to do depending on where the last pebble is dropped.
 If the player drops his last pebbles into an enpty slot, or a slot on the other player's side their turn is over.
 If the player drops his last pebbles onto a nonempty slot on their side, tje player must pick up all the pebbless in that slot and continue the move.
 And, lastly  the player drops his last pebbles into his bowl, the player can select a new slot play if available.
 The game ends when there are no more pebbless on the board.
 There is a popular variant where the game ends when one players side is empty, however, an we discovered an AI with a deep enough lookahead is capable of winning in one turn if it plays first.

 # Algorithms